Yesterday's Everyday: Objects from the Cottage Museum

 No?
 Then welcome to Lancaster’s own 18th century Cottage!

-The Cottage Museum has been restored to show how a respectable yet modest household might have lived a little more than two centuries ago.
+The Cottage Museum has been restored to show how a respectable yet modest household might have lived almost three centuries ago.
 The house still has most of its original features, and it’s filled with locally made furniture and objects from that era.
 Some of the everyday items in the cottage are still familiar to us today, while others may have fallen out of use entirely in our modern age.

 Read on to find out how a few of these forgotten objects would have been used.